wp-plugins/easyrotator-for-wordpress/readme.txt

 8. The EasyRotator Rotator widget lets you easily add rotators to widget-compatible themes

 == Changelog ==
+= 1.0.3 =
+* Internal change: Now moving uploaded rotator packages out of the temp directory before unzipping.
+This improves compatibility for shared hosts where access to the temp directory is restricted.

 = 1.0.2 =
 * Enhancement: New automatic support for SSL viewing